Uncovering Potential – Early Years 3 to Grade 5

 Our Primary School is a welcoming, safe and nurturing school that offers a sense of belonging.
 Using children’s strengths and talents, we provide a challenging, stimulating environment, and support in order to enable children to flourish in a collaborative international community.
 We aim to make learning creative, inclusive, meaningful and fun.

 We aim to develop confident students through an exciting and engaging language arts program.
 We empower our students with the skills to read, write, speak and listen both critically, strategically, and creatively.
 Thus, we equip them with the tools to become lifelong, independent learners.
-Students are taught meaningful language activities through a variety of media integrated wherever possible to our IPC units of inquiry.
+Students are taught meaningful language activities through a variety of media integrated wherever possible to our PYP units of inquiry.

 Our Responsible Behavior Guide is in place in our Primary School to support students and members of staff.
 Through following the plan, we ensure a caring and cooperative environment in which effective learning takes place and all individuals may flourish.
 Our school community is guided by the following principles: